 Jimmy was a great kid, very eager to do things and help.
 Always good-natured.
 Loved responsibilities that let him move about.

-Darren Werner Swinney: Wanda Swinney’s son; Tim Swinney was his stepfather.
+Daren Werner Swinney: Wanda Swinney’s son; Tim Swinney was his stepfather.
 Young, somewhat uncoordinated, tried hard but seemed to lose focus easily.
 He wanted to play more than work; fact was, he was a young Kindergartener.
 He was easily frustrated when he couldn’t seem to do well.
 As he found he could master things with consistent effort he was happier with school by the end of the grade.
 It was a time of much growing up for him.

-Darren had problems in second grade, not doing or finishing work in class.
+Daren had problems in second grade, not doing or finishing work in class.
 His teacher that year knew he and I were in Peoples Temple, and she and I set up a program for him.
-Darren had to report to me on his way home with a card marked every day with how he had done.
+Daren had to report to me on his way home with a card marked every day with how he had done.
 Amazingly this brought almost instant change; his teacher was as surprised and pleased as I was.
-Darren even reminded her to mark the card when she forgot.
+Daren even reminded her to mark the card when she forgot.
 He knew he would be “in trouble” if he didn’t do as expected!
 Somehow, that “daily reporting” was enough to focus him.
 Years later I wondered if his teacher thought we paddled him; in fact, we had not.
 We never really had to define what “being in trouble” meant!

-Darren was like many of our kids.
+Daren was like many of our kids.
 They needed more of our attention, consistently.
 Unfortunately we were often too busy to give the extra attention our kids needed.
 In many ways the activities we provided our kids, opened up much energy that we then couldn’t seem to work with enough – this was one reason we wanted to build a community – a place – where we could do more things more effectively with our children.